packfire-archived/books/en/Installation.md

 Before installing Packfire, ensure that you familiarize yourself with Composer for a little.
 Composer comes in the form of a [phar binary](http://php.net/manual/en/intro.phar.php), which you can download from the website and run it with PHP.

-##Installation Processes
+##Installing Packfire

-There are two main methods of installing Packfire Framework for your applications:
+There are two methods of installing Packfire Framework for your applications:

-1. Composer Installation: perform installation via Composer on the application and will be per-application basis.
+1. **Composer Installation**: perform installation via Composer on the application and will be per-application basis.
-2. Global Installation: download and install one copy of Packfire Framework for PHP and link all applications on the system to this installation.
+2. **Global Installation**: download and install one copy of Packfire Framework for PHP and link all applications on the system to this installation.

+Read on to the following section on elaborated details on how to install Packfire.

-##Composer Installation
+###Composer Installation

 Installation of the Framework for your Packfire application through the use of Composer allows you to reap several benefits including: